katholt/srst2/README.md

 Some R functions are provided in scripts/plotSRST2data.R for plotting SRST2 output to produce images like those in the paper (e.g. Figure 8: http://www.genomemedicine.com/content/6/11/90/figure/F8)

-These functions require the 'ape' package to be installed.
+These functions require the `ape` package to be installed.

 Example usage: